 Silk Pillows – A fiber with an impressive 3,000 years history.
 Luxurious and soft, silk pillows are lighter than air.
 Silk floss unlike cotton and wool, is made up of extremely long fibers, making silk one of the strongest of natural fibers.
 Silk fill doesn’t bunch up and has a natural ability to breathe.
 Silk conforms to your head and shoulders, regulates body temperature, and provides surprising comfort year-round.

 Buckwheat or Millet Hull Pillows – Grain filled pillows have been used in Asian countries for centuries.
 They help eliminate stiff neck, shoulder pain, back pain, restlessness, headaches, and sometimes even snoring.
 That’s because buckwheat or millet hull pillows mold to the contours of your head, neck and shoulders exactly.
 Sleeping with a buckwheat/millet hull pillow elevates your head for proper alignment, and cradles your neck / head with steady, gentle support.

-One big disadvantage: a buckwheat hull pillow is noisy.
-Look for pillows made with a layer of wool to muffle the sound.
+One thing to consider: a buckwheat hull pillow can be noisy.
+If you are using a buckwheat pillow for sleeping and not just support, look for pillows made with a layer of wool to muffle the sound.
 Millet hulls are not as noisy.

 Kapok Pillows – For those who want the feeling of down without the allergy discomforts, this is a good pillow.
 Harvested in the rainforest, kapok is a fiber extracted from the seedpod of the kapok tree, which provides the touch and comfort of down.
 Kapok pillows are lighter than cotton, soft, and yet supportive.